gridai/grid-docs/docs/features/sessions/1_1_list_status.md

 ## Session Details

-You can quickly check any session detail by clicking on the three dots on the right.
+From the Grid UI, you can quickly check a Session's details by clicking on the option menu associated with the Session.
-It will show a page with the Instance information and there is also a tab with a history of the session, where you can see when it was created, paused and resumed.
+The session details page shows instance information and status history of the session, where you can see when it was created, paused and resumed.

 ![](/images/sessions/session-details-history.gif)